 The best advice that can help them work together is, Work with passion, own that project that you are working on, then you will try every possible way to set things right and you will definitely build a better product as a team.

 Summarizing, Designers expectations from Project Owners and developers are simple.

 - The project owners must understand designer’s role.
 They must be involved in crucial discussions which gives them a good look into the idea and helps them build a better product.

 - The developers must understand when the designer asks him/her to make it 10px, they must not mark it as a crazy thing to do, they must regard it as important and must acknowledge designer’s needs.

-- Designer must be taken seriously.
+- The designer must be taken seriously.
 Their feedback must matter and there must be some room for a healthy discussion.

-- Designer must be regarded as an important part of a project.
-They must be involved in every crucial discussion and decision making process and must be allowed to put their point of views on the table.
+- The designer must be regarded as an important part of a project.
+They must be involved in every crucial discussion and decision-making process and must be allowed to put their point of views on the table.